jkguiang/rtt-lab/client/README.md

   -f                       silence any overwrite warnings --unittest               run simple_test.py (with any additional args) once
-                           with a 0ms delay and again with a 10ms delay --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1)
+                           with a 0ms delay and again with a 10ms delay --delays DELAYS          comma-separated list of delays in ms (e.g. 1,2,3,4) --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1)